wolfitdm/bl_GiveMeTheGoodStuffMod/README.md

-Bitchland Give you a backpack and weapons and all items from the game(300 items / 10.e),Set all stats (workxp,armyxp,sexxp,hunger,energy,favor) to maximum, and you get 100000 bitch notes
+GiveMeTheGoodStuff1: Bitchland Give you a backpack and weapons and all items from the game(300 items / 10.e),Set all stats (workxp,armyxp,sexxp,hunger,energy,favor) to maximum, and you get 100000 bitch notes, GiveMeTheGoodStuff2 sets also your relationships to the maximum